allenc125789/Homelab/VLANs/Windows-VLAN.md

 ## VLAN 2, Windows (192.168.0.100 - 149)

+## Description

+Windows based segment of the network.
+These servers are administrated by using the Server Manager and Admin Center via the domain controller, home-ok-ws01p on a personally created domain admin account.

 - Hostname: *home-ok-ws01p*
   - Windows Server, running Active Directory and DNS roles.
 >